 How to Harvest Dill

 Leaves can be harvested at any time.
-They can be used fresh or stored in the refrigerator for 2 - 3 weeks.
+They can be used fresh or stored in the refrigerator for 2 to 3 weeks.
 Dill can also be frozen or dried, for later use.

 Dill seeds should be harvested as they begin to turn brown.
 Keep a close watch, or they’ll disperse on their own.